wildcardcorp/castle.documentation/adapt-and-extend/config/syndication.rst

 By default, the well-supported RSS (versions 1 and 2), Atom and iTunes formats are supported.

-You can enable these settings side-wide, or just for a specific Folder or Collection, for instance one that you create with the latest News items, press releases, or blog posts.
+You can enable these settings side-wide, or just for a specific Folder.
+For instance one that you create with the latest News items, press releases, or blog posts.